dyno-might/dyno-might.github.io/_posts/2024-02-15-taste-games.md

 ## Then what?

 You've probably noticed this theory is hard to falsify: You think you're not playing taste games?
 You think you "actually like" things because of the properties of those things?
 That's because you're playing higher-level games!

-And isn't it rather convenient that this is all supposed to be unconscious?
+And it's rather convenient that this is all supposed to be unconscious.

-And there's this weird sense of guilt.
+There's also this weird sense of guilt.
 If you consciously change your tastes so you can fit in, that's bad.
 If you unconsciously do that, that's worse.
 If you unconsciously *don't* try to fit in, you're scum.

 At the same time, taste games are supposed to be human nature.
 Bourdieu himself says (many times) that you *can't* try to escape from these games.
 If that's right, then what are we feeling guilty about?